Skip to content

 return z_scores, flags

-When applied to high-frequency accelerometer data, Z-score filtering for vibration anomalies effectively isolates impact events, bearing degradation spikes, or resonance harmonics from baseline machinery noise.
-Window sizing must reflect process physics: a window too small reacts to normal operational variance, while a window too large masks rapid tool-break events.
+When applied to high-frequency accelerometer data, Z-score filtering for vibration anomalies isolates impact events, bearing-degradation spikes, and resonance harmonics from baseline machinery noise.
+Window sizing must reflect process physics: too small reacts to normal operational variance; too large masks rapid tool-break events.

 Physical systems obey inertia and thermal mass.
-A temperature reading jumping 50°C in 100 ms on a CNC spindle violates thermodynamic reality and almost certainly indicates a sensor glitch or communication packet corruption.
-RoC filters calculate Δvalue / Δtime and flag samples exceeding physically plausible derivatives.
+A temperature reading jumping 50 °C in 100 ms on a CNC spindle violates thermodynamic reality and almost certainly indicates a sensor glitch or corrupted packet.
+RoC filters compute Δvalue / Δtime and flag samples that exceed a physically plausible derivative:

 df = df.sort_values(dt_col)